npmcdn-to-unpkg-bot/strahmb.github.io/contents/about-me.md

 title: About Me
 template: page.jade
 output: about-me.html
 tagline: I'm a Masters student in Human-Centered Design and Development at Purdue University.
-I love user research and interaction design, and I can code as well.
-I also swing dance and camp with my wife and dog.
+I love <b>user research</b> and interaction design, and I can code as well.
 ---

-I’m a masters student studying Human-Centered Design and Development at Purdue University.
-As a programmer, I first became interested in User Experience Design (UX) when I realized that there were quality issues or setbacks in development projects that could have been avoided by better user research.
-As I have focused on UX in my graduate studies and incorporated some of these processes into my work as a developer, I’ve become a big fan of iterative design processes and helping users get involved in design through co-design methods.
-I value generative and evaluative qualitative research methods, but I’ve also studied quantitative research methods to provide a complementary perspective.
-In my post-graduate career I would like to work in an environment where I can learn new things and figure out puzzles.
-I value being able to collaborate with skilled and passionate people, and believe that the best products are designed by close-knit, skilled, cross-functional teams.
+I’m a Masters student in **Human-Centered Design and Development** at **Purdue University** and currently living in West Lafayette, IN with my wife, Jenna, and our dog, Daisy.
+When I'm not working on co-design research for my thesis, I'm probably hiking, camping, swing dancing, or hanging out with family and friends.

+I believe that user research is an essential part of making great products at scale.
+I've seen the chaos that can happen when teams make design decisions without good research, and I want to help provide that foundation.
+I've studied **qualitative research methods**, **design**, and **programming**, so I can communicate effectively with a wide variety of people and wear multiple hats when I need to.

+I'm always interested in meeting new people, so shoot me an email at bstrahm [at] gmail.com or hit me up on Twitter at [@strahmb](https://twitter.com/strahmb).